-(2) Appointment of Foreign Nationals
+(2)Appointment of Foreign Nationals

 The Group actively appoints overseas employees as officers of its overseas subsidiaries to promote global business expansion.
-In order to continue to promote the appointment of overseas employees, we have set the target for the "ratio of appointment of overseas employees among officers at overseas subsidiaries" to "above the current level" and are working to achieve this target.
+In order to continue to promote the appointment of overseas employees, we have set the target for the "ratio of foreign managers among officers at overseas subsidiaries" to "above the current level" and are working to achieve this target.

-[Ratio of appointment of overseas employees among officers at overseas subsidiaries] 83.0% as December, 2022 (81.0% as December, 2021)
+[Ratio of appointment of foreign managers among officers at overseas subsidiaries] 83.2% as December, 2023 (83.0% as December, 2022)

-(3) Appointment of Mid-career hires
+(3)Appointment of Mid-career hires

-The Group actively appoints mid-career hires to management positions, and in order to continue to promote the appointment of mid-career hires, we have set the target for the "ratio of appointment of mid-career hires among officers" to "above the current level" and are working to achieve this target.
+The Group actively appoints mid-career hires to management positions, and in order to continue to promote the appointment of mid-career hires, we have set the target for the "ratio of appointment of experienced-career hires among officers" to "above the current level" and are working to achieve this target.

-[Ratio of appointment of mid-career hires among officers] 22.6% as of April 1, 2023 (22.1% as of April 1, 2022) (total for the Group's 5 domestic insurance companies)
+[Ratio of appointment of experienced -career hires among officers] 23.0% as of April 1, 2024 (22.6% as of April 1, 2023) (total for the Group's 5 domestic insurance companies)

-(4) Employment of People with Disabilities
+(4)Employment of People with Disabilities

-• Group companies continue to engage in hiring activities to expand and anchor places of employment for the disabled.
+- Group companies continue to engage in hiring activities to expand and anchor places of employment for the disabled.
 They are also adapting workplaces into friendly environments and developing duties performed by people with disabilities.

-As of April 1, 2023, the percentage of employees with disabilities stood at 2.57% (Group Domestic Total), which exceeds the minimum employment rate required by law.

-On June 1, 2018, the Company has established "MS&AD ABILITYWORKS Co., Ltd." for the purpose of employing people with disabilities and enabling them to play active roles.
+As of April 1, 2024, the percentage of employees with disabilities stood at 2.60% (Group Domestic Total), which exceeds the minimum employment rate required by law. - On June 1, 2018, the Company has established "MS&AD ABILITYWORKS Co., Ltd." for the purpose of employing people with disabilities and enabling them to play active roles.
 MS&AD ABILITYWORKS Co., Ltd. establishes an environment where people with disabilities can maximize their abilities and aptitudes, and creates a workplace where people with disabilities can work actively.
 In addition, as a specialty institution within the Group for the employment of people with disabilities, the Company is working in collaboration with all Group companies to promote the employment of people with disabilities throughout the Group.

-(5) Employment of the Elderly
+(5)Employment of the Elderly

-Group companies have a rehiring program for employees who have reached retirement age.
-This program allows employees to utilize their experience and skills and make full use of their capabilities.
-Participation can be renewed if required by the work involved and by the individual's job description, with employment available to a maximum of 65 years of age.
+• Group companies have a rehiring program for employees who have reached retirement age.
+This program allows employees to utilize their experience and skills and make full use of their